oppia/oppia-android/wiki/Installing-Oppia-Android.md

 8. Click **Create**, and allow the project to synchronize.

 9. Once sync has finished, you can now build and install the app on either a virtual or physical device.
+Bazel supports deploying to only one device at a time, so you can connect one device, or launch one emulator at a time.

    Run the following commands in your terminal:

    On Sdk 29 and below, run:
    ```